-We get phone calls almost every day from customers looking for a quote on a garage… but they don’t know what size they want!
+We get calls every day from customers looking for a quote on a garage… but, many times, they don’t know what size they want!

-For the sake of comparison, the most common sizes for garages are 12 x 24, 14 x 28, 20 x 20, and 24 x 24.
-There are two factors to consider when determining what size garage you need: what size vehicle(s) you’ll park and how much extra storage or work space you want.
+As a starting point for this topic, the most popular sized garages we build are: 12 x 24, 14 x 28, 20 x 20, and 24 x 24.
+Knowing that, consider 2 factors when determining what size garage to buy: the size vehicle(s) you’ll park inside and how much extra storage or work space you need.

-The minimum suggested building lengths for different types of cars are as follows:
+The minimum suggested building lengths for different types of vehicles are as follows:

 • Small pickup truck: 18’